Jbleezy/BO2-Reimagined/README.md

 * Gain score by making enemy players bleed out
 * Make 10 enemy players bleed out to win the game

-#### Search & Rezurrect
-* Win a round by getting all enemy players down
-* Win 3 rounds to win the game
-* Tie round if both teams die within 5 seconds of eachother
-* Players start each round with at least 10000 points
-* Bleeding out enemy players awards 1000 points to all teammates
-* Amount of players alive on each team shown on HUD
-* Enemies remaining audio and text displays when enemy players down instead of when enemy players bleed out
-* Last player alive audio only plays for the player who is alive instead of every player on the team
-* Audio plays when enemy players bleed out
-* Teams switch spawn points each round
-* Players respawn at initial spawn points

 #### Race
 * Gain score by killing zombies or enemy players
 * Gain 500 score to win the game